Hamilton’s Admission Committee seeks candidates with intellectual curiosity, academic promise, and a diverse range of interests and backgrounds.

 Deadlines & Options

-Our goal is to admit the most able and promising mix of students who will contribute to the Hamilton community in meaningful ways.
+We aim to admit the most able and promising mix of students who will contribute to the Hamilton community in meaningful ways.
 Although the primary criteria for admission are academic achievement and intellectual potential, we also value leadership and commitment to extracurricular and community activities, which may also include sustained work experiences.
-In forming the class, the admission staff seeks students representing diverse geographic, economic and ethnic backgrounds whose perspectives will enrich the learning community.
+In forming the class, the admission staff seeks students from all backgrounds whose perspectives will enrich the learning community.
 Most importantly, Hamilton seeks to admit candidates who will thrive and excel in the programs and experiences that the College offers.

 First and foremost, we are going to look at your academic record and potential (rigor, transcript and test scores) to ensure you can be successful at Hamilton.
 To be honest, most of our candidates meet that threshold.
 From there, we are trying to figure out who would take advantage of the opportunities Hamilton offers and contribute to our community in meaningful ways.
-Much of this information is gleaned from interviews (optional, but encouraged), essays, recommendation letters, as well as other supplemental materials submitted with your application.
+We gain insight from interviews (optional, but encouraged), essays, recommendation letters, as well as other supplemental materials submitted with your application.
 In assessing how you spend your time (activities, community service, family responsibilities, work experiences, etc.), a long list of activities is far less important to us than having a commitment to a few things about which you are deeply passionate.
-Demonstrating that in an application can be difficult, but we promise that every application that we receive will get fair consideration and thoughtful review from our admission team.
+Demonstrating all these things an application can be difficult, but we promise that every application that we receive will get fair consideration and thoughtful review from our admission team.

 The best way to express your interest in Hamilton is by submitting your application!
 Some students will choose to apply Early Decision, indicating Hamilton is their top choice and they will attend if admitted, but we recognize that option may not be right for everyone.

-Many students wonder, beyond the application, how they might best express their sincere interest in Hamilton.
-There are many ways for students to do that ranging from visiting campus, interviewing, attending a virtual event, meeting with admission officers when we visit your high school (either in-person or virtually), or taking advantage of many other opportunities we give our candidates to connect with us throughout their search and our selection processes.
+Many students wonder, beyond the application, how they might best demonstrate their interest in Hamilton.
+There are many ways for students to do that ranging from visiting campus, interviewing, attending a virtual event, or taking advantage of many other opportunities we give our candidates to connect with us throughout their search and our selection processes.
 While none of these options are required, we recommend you take advantage of these ways to enhance your candidacy and help us get to know you beyond the traditional components of your application.

-Above all, though, the best thing candidates can do is to manage their application submission process well.
-That process does not end when you hit "submit" on your Common App (or Coalition or QuestBridge app).
-We will send you a follow-up email and link to a personalized applicant portal where you can make sure we have received all of your required materials, as well as monitor some optional supplemental materials (like arts supplements, interviews, or short answer essays) that you might choose to add to your candidacy, and to help us get to know you beyond your transcript.
+After you submit your application, we will send you a follow-up email and link to a personalized applicant portal where you can make sure we have received all of your required materials, as well as monitor some optional supplemental materials (like arts supplements, interviews, or short answer essays) that you might choose to add to your candidacy, and to help us get to know you beyond your transcript.
 You should read all of our emails and pay particular attention to instructions and deadlines.
 Assembling a thoughtful and complete application that presents you in the best possible light to the admission committee is one of the best ways to take responsibility for your college search – and demonstrate your interest in Hamilton!

 Hamilton's Office of Admission begins processing applications in the middle of September.
 Once your application is imported into our database, you will receive an email acknowledging receipt of your application and providing you with a login name and password for our secure applicant portal, where you can manage and monitor your personalized checklist of Hamilton application materials.